 The Vice President for Student Affairs or an appropriate designee (hereinafter referred to as “VPSA”) monitors the implementation of this policy and imposes sanctions for violations.
 Any questions concerning the interpretation or application of this policy should be referred to the VPSA.

-All Middlebury community members are expected to report activities believed to be hazing to a Student Life Dean, director of Athletics, associate dean for student activities, or the VPSA.
+All Middlebury community members are expected to report activities believed to be hazing to a Class Dean, director of Athletics, Office of Student Engagement, or the VPSA.
 See contact information below.

 i.
 When an allegation of hazing or related retaliation is made, the VPSA or appropriate designee will determine initially whether the report or complaint alleges conduct that is prohibited by this policy and whether an investigation should be initiated.
 The VPSA may also suspend the activities of the organization or the activities of individual members thereof pending the outcome of the investigation.